Asymptotic control theory for a system of linear oscillators: Feedback near the terminal point

 \subsection{Common Lyapunov functions}

 The design of our local feedback control goes back to \cite{korobov}.
-It uses a preliminary reduction of system (\ref{syst1})-(\ref{syst2}) to a canonical form by means of transformations
+It uses a preliminary reduction of system (\ref{syst1})--(\ref{syst2}) to a canonical form by means of transformations

-corresponding to adding a linear feedback control, and to coordinate changes (gauge transformations).
-We state the result as follows: \begin{lemma} By transformations (\ref{transformations}) system (\ref{syst1})-(\ref{syst2}) can be reduced to the canonical form
+that correspond to adding a linear feedback control, and to coordinate changes (gauge transformations).
+We state the result as follows: \begin{lemma} System (\ref{syst1})--(\ref{syst2}) can be reduced by transformations (\ref{transformations}) to the following canonical form: